Automattic/jetpack/projects/plugins/jetpack/to-test.md

 There have been some new changes to SEO options available in the editor.
 One allows you to set a post or page as "noindex", meaning search engine's shouldn't crawl that page.
 To test:

 - Make sure SEO and Sitemaps features are turned on in: /wp-admin/admin.php?page=jetpack#/traffic
-- Create a new test post or page and publish it without using the new "SEO Indexing" checkbox from this PR.
+- Create a new test post or page and publish it without using the new "Hide page from search engines" checkbox feature.
 - Examine the published post source on the frontend and make sure there is not any `<meta name='robots' content='noindex'`... or similar.
 	- If there is, double check your "Search engine visibility" in Reading settings: /wp-admin/options-reading.php
 - Now edit the same post and tick the "Hide this page from search engines" checkbox and save.